nullstare/ReiLua/README.md

  ||\main.lua
 ```

 We can now build the game.
-You can use the command it top of the "CMakeLists.txt" to use emsdk toolchain with cmake.
+You can use the command in the top of the "CMakeLists.txt" to use emsdk toolchain with cmake.
 Remember to replace \<YOUR PATH HERE> with correct path.

 ```
 cmake .. -DCMAKE_TOOLCHAIN_FILE=<YOUR PATH HERE>/emsdk/upstream/emscripten/cmake/Modules/Platform/Emscripten.cmake -DPLATFORM=Web